-There are many small business backup options available today—including disk-based backup, the cloud, and even removable media such as DVDs and hard drives—but deciding on the right solution can be a daunting task.
-In this Q&A, frequent SearchSMBStorage.com contributor Brien Posey talks with assistant editor John Hilliard about some of the different choices for small business backup that are out there and the pros and cons of each.
+There are many small business backup options available today, but deciding on the right solution can be a daunting task.
+In this Q&A, frequent SearchSMBStorage contributor Brien Posey talks with assistant editor John Hilliard about some small business backup options, such as a NAS backup target, and the pros and cons of each approach.
 Listen to our podcast or read the transcript posted below.

 Some of the biggest advantages are that network-attached storage (NAS) targets tend to be high capacity and low cost.
 Sometimes they can also really high performance, because some NAS devices have built-in RAID arrays.
 The biggest disadvantage is they're generally not removable, so they're not suitable for unplugging them and shipping them off-site for safe storage.

 How do you know if you should choose NAS for backup?
 Why not just back up to some other kind of disk array or just tape?